zubinchopra/portaldocs/portal-sdk/templates/imageReview.md

 # All images in the ../media library
 Hover over the image to display the name of the file in which it is located.
+The updates are for images that are actually in use; if an image is found to be no longer in use, it can be marked as "obsolete" in order to be archived.

 ## Media